was co-normed with, and is a companion to, the Test for Auditory Comprehension of Language–Fourth Edition (TACL-4)

 results can be meaningfully compared to those of the TACL-4.
 Norms for the TEXL

-are based on a nationally representative sample of 1,205 children in the U.S. Percentile ranks, standard scores, and age equivalents are provided.
+are based on a nationally representative sample of 1,205 children in the U.S. The manual includes norm-referenced data: percentile ranks, standard scores, and age equivalents.

-- Age-related entry points, basals, and ceilings ensure that testing time is kept to a minimum and children are only tested on the items that are optimal for their ability levels.
+- Age-related entry points, basals, and ceilings ensure that testing time is minimal and children complete only the items that are optimal for their ability levels.

 - Each item on the test was evaluated using both conventional item analyses to choose "good" items and the new differential analyses to find and eliminate potentially biased items.